ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/main.md

     * `alerts.active` - alert names that are currently active
     * `alerts.raised` - alert names that were raised by this event, defining the exact moment of transition from clear to active
     * `alerts.cleared` - alert namess that were cleared by this event, defining the exact moment of transition from active to clear
-* `incompliance` - a boolean property specifying whether there are any active alerts for this asset
+* `compliant` - a boolean property specifying whether there are any active alerts for this asset
    * the trade lane sample contract defines *compliant* as *no alerts active*, but derived contracts can have much more complex algorithms
 * `lastEvent` - the event that created this state
    * `function` - the function that handled the incoming event